vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 However, there is an even more important audience of data scientists that would like to access this functionality from within their Python (PySpark) and R (SparkR and Sparklyr) scripts.

-The JPMML family of software now includes Python and R wrapper libraries for the JPMML-SparkML library.
+The JPMML ecosystem now includes Python and R wrapper libraries for the JPMML-SparkML library.
 The wrappers are kept as minimal and shallow as possible.
 Essentially, they provide a language-specific class that communicates with the underlying `org.jpmml.sparkml.PMMLBuilder` Java class, and handle the conversion of objects between the two environments (eg. converting Python and R strings to Java strings, and vice versa).

 ##### PySpark